Sardingfish/GNSS_Signals/README.md

 ---

+- **AllanVariance.m**

-- **AllanVariance.m**：The purpose of the function is to calculate the Alan variance of the phase or frequency sequence.
+  The purpose of the function is to calculate the Alan variance of the phase or frequency sequence.

 ~~~matlab
 function AllanVariance = AVAR_Phase(PhaseSequence,tau)